 There were two reasons why Esperanza did not go to bed with Antonio Cruz.
 One, because he told her she would: “It will just be a matter of time before we end up in bed,” he said to her the evening of her first dance class.
 The other reason was the chance she might kill him.

 One day while Esperanza dipped fried banana chips into chocolate and then laid them on wax paper to cool, Don Miguel asked her, “Is there something wrong?”

 Esperanza looked down at the chocolate-covered banana chips, not finding anything she could identify as wrong, and then dipped her pinky into warm chocolate and tasted it.
 “No, I don’t think so.”

 “No, not with the chocolate,” Don Miguel hesitated.
 “With you?
 I’m sorry.
 That’s not what I meant.
 It’s just that it’s been nearly two years since you arrived here, and I haven’t seen you in the company of a man.
 Forgive me for saying so, but you’re a beautiful, young woman who could have anyone you want.
 I’m just curious as to why you choose to be alone.”

 It’s not that Esperanza needed a man to be happy.
-Her happiness came from doing the things she loved, like dancing and cooking…though she felt the prospects of becoming a mother were very low without a man.
-The truth was, she did wonder what it would be like to have someone special in her life, but could not move forward without knowing for certain whether or not making love to her was fatal.
+Her happiness came from doing the things she loved, like dancing and cooking though she felt the prospects of becoming a mother were very low without a man.
+She did wonder what it would be like to have someone special in her life, but could not move forward without knowing for sure whether or not making love to her was fatal.
 She kept all these thoughts to herself and instead answered the Don by saying.
 “I think I’m cursed.”